vicotrbb/sqltemple/README.md

 - For large result sets, the app automatically limits display
 - Close unused tabs to free memory
 - Restart the app if it becomes unresponsive

+### Packaging Errors (Missing Native Modules)

+- If you see `Cannot find module 'better-sqlite3'` in a packaged app, ensure `npm run rebuild` has been executed and rerun `npm run make`
+- When packaging via CI, confirm that `@timfish/forge-externals-plugin` and the `externalModules` list in `forge.config.js` include every native dependency

 ## 🤝 Contributing